Revealing design: Data physicalization for the 21st century

 Can you touch data?
 How long does a train need to be to have 1 million YouTube-members travel at the same time?
-The Amsterdam University of applied sciences (HvA), the Waag Society and students from the St. Jan school together will investigate and create fun and interesting data physicalisations.
+The Amsterdam University of applied sciences (HvA), the Waag Society and students from the St. Jan school together will investigate and create fun and interesting data physicalizations.
 Those are physical representations of big data, that you can really actively see and touch instead of on a screen or in a book.

-Invisible data in a computer controlled society
+Invisible data in a computer-controlled society

 We increasingly live in an invisible world of data.
 Societal and technological developments, such as the rise of mass-production and distribution of products, digital techniques, and small intelligent devices have contributed to a world that can be characterized by virtual products and invisible, complex data transactions in which data and its usage is increasingly invisible.
 With the advent of “Big data” and computing intelligence, information is and can be increasingly produced, collected, analysed, shared and used.
 Additionally, with surveillance technology, everyday life can be routinely monitored.
 However, the underling processes and implications of such pervasive data systems are not always clearly seen, communicated or discussed with the public and consumer.

-Physicalisation in education
+- Physicalization in education*

 The growing collection of ‘big’ data and other technological means does not necessarily and directly lead to more knowledge, insights and skills.
 Still, new technological developments, such as digital fabrication in Fab lab-environments offer the possibility to make digital data more physical and so understandable.
-From the education perspective there is a demand for knowledge and understanding for enabling students to embrace and shape these developments, and increase 21st century skills.
+From the education perspective there is a demand for knowledge and understanding for enabling students to embrace and shape these developments, and increase 21st-century skills.

 On June 14, 2018 we held a try-out workshop Data physicalization in which the participants got to actively engage with making data tangible.
 The workshop @ de Waag was open to everyone!
 See this site for details, and see here for the workshop findings.